crypto101/book/src/exclusive-or.rst

 -  :math:`\verb*| and |` (no variants; only occurs in the middle of a sentence)
 -  :math:`\verb*| a |` and variants

-If we know more about the plaintext, we can make even better guesses.
+We can make better guesses if more information is known about the plaintext.
-For example, if it's HTTP serving HTML, we would expect to see things like ``Content-Type``, ``<a>``, and so on.
+For example, if HTTP is serving HTML we expect to see `Content-Type``, ``<a>``, and so on.

-That only tells us which plaintext sequences are likely, giving us likely guesses.
-How do we tell if any of those guesses are correct?
-If our guess is correct, we know all the other plaintexts at that position as well, using the technique described earlier.
-We could simply look at those plaintexts and decide if they look correct.
+This only tells us which plaintext sequences are likely, giving us likely guesses.
+How can we tell if the guesses are correct?
+If our guess is correct, we know all the plaintexts at that position based on using the technique described earlier.
+We can simply look at those plaintexts and decide if they look correct.

-In practice, this process needs to be automated because there are so many possible guesses.
-Fortunately that's quite easy to do.
-For example, a very simple but effective method is to count how often different symbols occur in the guessed plaintexts: if the messages contain English text, we'd expect to see a lot of letters e, t, a, o, i, n.
-If we're seeing binary nonsense instead, we know that the guess was probably incorrect, or perhaps that message is actually binary data.
+In practice, the process needs to be automated because of all potential guesses.
+Fortunately that is easy to do.
+For example, a simple but effective method is to count how often different symbols occur in the guessed plaintexts: if the messages contain English text, we expect to see a lot of letters e, t, a, o, i, n.
+If we see binary nonsense instead, we know that the guess was probably incorrect, or perhaps that message is actually binary data.

-These small, highly probable sequences are called “cribs” because they're the start of a larger decryption process.
+These small, highly probable sequences are known as “cribs” because they are the start of a larger decryption process.
 Suppose your crib, ``the``, was successful and found the five-letter sequence ``t thr`` in another message.
-You can then use a dictionary to find common words starting with ``thr``, such as ``through``.
-If that guess were correct, it would reveal four more bytes in all of the ciphertexts, which can be used to reveal even more.
+You can use a dictionary to find common words starting with ``thr``, such as ``through``.
+If that is a correct guess, it can reveal four more bytes in all of the ciphertexts.
+This information can be useful for revealing more.
 Similarly, you can use the dictionary to find words ending in ``t``.

-This becomes even more effective for some plaintexts that we know more about.
-If some HTTP data has the plaintext ``ent-Len`` in it, then we can expand that to ``Content-Length:``, revealing many more bytes.
+This becomes greatly effective for plaintexts that we know more about.
+If HTTP data has the plaintext ``ent-Len``, then we can expand that to ``Content-Length:``.
+More bytes are easily revealed.

-While this technique works as soon as two messages are encrypted with the same key, it's clear that this becomes even easier with more ciphertexts using the same key, since all of the steps become more
+While this technique works as soon as two messages are encrypted with the same key, it is clear that the process becomes simpler when more ciphertexts use the same key.
+Since all of the steps become more effective we get:
-effective:

--  We get more cribbing positions.
+-  More cribbing positions.
--  More plaintext bytes are revealed with each successful crib and guess, leading to more guessing options elsewhere.
+-  More plaintext bytes revealed with each successful crib and guess.
+This leads to more guessing options elsewhere.
--  More ciphertexts are available for any given position, making guess validation easier and sometimes more accurate.
+-  More ciphertexts available for any given position.
+This simplies guess validation and at times increases accuracy.

-These are just simple ideas for breaking multi-time pads.
-While they're already quite effective, people have invented even more effective methods by applying advanced, statistical models based on natural language analysis.
-This only demonstrates further just how broken multi-time pads are. :cite:`mason:nltwotimepads`
+We have reviewed simple ideas for breaking multi-time pads.
+While they are already quite effective, people invent more effective methods by applying advanced, statistical models using natural language analysis.
+This further demonstrates just how broken multi-time pads are. :cite:`mason:nltwotimepads`

 Remaining problems